Portuguese Wine Guide

 The Homenagem is the best Portuguese red I’ve had anywhere… anytime.

 Somewhat similar to the Bairrada wine region, change is afoot in the Alentejo, and you can generally divide their reds into two categories.
 The first is the old school Grandpa style, which are your typical heavy Portuguese numbers: rich, concentrated, red, herby and hot.
-They contrast with newer, more International varieties, which are fruity and far less burdensome, somewhat akin to a pleasant smooth Australian red.
+They contrast with newer, more International varieties, which are fruity and far less burdensome, somewhat akin to a smooth and pleasant Australian red.

 Principal grapes used in these highly drinkable Alentejo wines are Alicante Bousche, Aragonez, Castelão and Trincadeira,